 Numerous charities that impact the comic industry need your help and you can still donate in 2017 for deductions on your taxes filed next year.

-Graphic Policy is asking you to support three worthy causes, the Comic Book Legal Defense Fund (CBLDF), Reading With Pictures, and the Hero Initiative.
+Graphic Policy is asking you to support two worthy causes, the Comic Book Legal Defense Fund (CBLDF) and the Hero Initiative.

 All year round, the CBLDF works hard to protect the right to read.
 Their efforts combat the rising tide of censorship facing students, educators, and libraries, and we continue to provide a valuable safety net for creators and retailers.